hydroshare/hydroshare/README.md

 More information can be found in our [Wiki Pages](https://github.com/hydroshare/hydroshare/wiki)

 ## Special Consideration for HydroShare Developers December 2018
-- Restart docker
-- delete any host folders containing pgdata volumes
+- Delete any host folders containing pgdata volumes
-- delete containers with conflicting names
+- Delete containers with conflicting names
-- manually remove all docker images related to hydroshare_postgis
+- Manually remove all docker images related to hydroshare_postgis
+- Finally, restart docker to be sure

 ## Impossible Error
 - Comment second section of Dockerfile-postgis
 - Run `docker-compose up -d --build postgis`
 - Uncomment second section of Dockerfile-postgis
+- Kill any docker-compose processes with `<Ctrl-C>`
 - Follow the rest of the "One-Time Install" instructions below

 ## One-Time Install